Amarnath510/parcel-bundler-tutorial/README.md

 ### [Parcel](https://parceljs.org/)
 - Zero configuration web-application bundler.
 Just give input as start file like `parcel index.html` and it will generate a `dist` directory where you will have all the dependents that are included in your `index.html` and so-forth(which might in-turn have other included files etc)
-- [parcel-bundler dependency](https://www.npmjs.com/package/parcel-bundler).
-Install it as dev dependency, `npm i -D parcel-bundler`
+- Install [parcel-bundler dependency](https://www.npmjs.com/package/parcel-bundler) as dev dependency, `npm i -D parcel-bundler`
 - Use this for small projects as this doesn't require any configurations like `Webpack`
 - It has in-built babel so it converts `latest JS` into `browser compatible one like ES5`
 - It also convert your `SCSS` files to `CSS` .. with zero configurations